-- Head to the Sega Building to sample Tokyo’s hottest arcade titles, from frantic rhythm games to realistic racers.
+- Head to the GiGO Arcade (formerly the iconic SEGA building) to sample Tokyo’s hottest arcade titles, from frantic rhythm games to realistic racers.
 And try not to spend all your money attempting to win a Snorlax plushie from the crane games.

 - Escape the crowds at the beautiful Kanda Myojin shrine, where gamers take their consoles to be blessed for good luck.

 After all this excitement, you’ll be ready for refreshment.
 Know that the popular themed cafes, like the one for Square Enix, require online reservations.
 So, you’ll need to plan a few days or weeks in advance if you want a Moogle milkshake.